otto2B/ProjetLTHC/README.md

 # ProjetLTHC
-Projet de semestre Théo &amp; Constantin
+Semester project at EPFL by Théo &amp; Constantin

 The project is an inference problem.
 Given a generated matrix we want to reconstruct its main components by minimizing a loss function by gradient descent.
 To avoid local minimum we add to the descent a perturbation in the form of a Brownian motion.
 In a first time we will implement a framework that will allow